MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ## Monitor and troubleshoot

-### Battery report<!-- 9747162 -->
+### Battery health report for Advanced Analytics<!-- 9747162 -->
-We're working on a battery health report to provide visibility into the health of batteries in your organization’s devices and its influence on user experience.
+We're working on a battery health report for Advanced Analytics to provide visibility into the health of batteries in your organization’s devices and its influence on user experience.
 The scores and insights in this report are aimed to help IT admins with asset management and purchase decisions that improve user experience while balancing hardware costs.

-The battery health report is a part of Microsoft Intune Advanced Analytics.
-It will be included as an Intune-add on under [Microsoft Intune Suite](../fundamentals/intune-add-ons.md) and requires an extra cost to the licensing options that include Microsoft Intune.
+The battery health report will be part of Microsoft Intune Advanced Analytics, which is available through the [Microsoft Intune Suite](../fundamentals/intune-add-ons.md) and requires an extra cost to the licensing options that include Microsoft Intune.

 ### Run on-demand pivot queries on single devices<!--16719466  -->
 Intune allows you to quickly gain on-demand information about the state of your device.
 When you enter a query on a selected device, Intune will run a query in real time.
 The data returned can then be used to respond to security threats, troubleshoot the device, or make business decisions.